 In a number of studies, Engbert and colleagues, e.g., \cite{engbert2006microsaccades,engbert2011integrated,engbert2012bayesianHurst} have shown that a typical trajectory generated by the eyes during FEMs exhibits clear features of a random walk.

-For instance, on a short time scale ($2$ to $20$ ms), the RW is persistent, whereas on a long time scale ($100$ to $800$ ms) it exhibits anti-persistent behavior.
+For instance, on a short time scale ($2$ to $20$ ms), the RW is persistent, whereas on a long time scale ($100$ to $800$ ms) it exhibits anti-persistent behaviour.
 Thus, they observed a time-scale separation with two qualitatively different types of motion.
 On the short time scale, drift produces persistence and this tendency is increased by the presence of microsaccades.
-On the long time scale, the anti--persistent behavior is specifically created by microsaccades.
-Since the persistent behavior on the short time scale helps to prevent perceptual fading and the anti-persistent behavior on the long time scale is error-correcting and prevents loss of fixation, they concluded that microsaccade are optimal motor acts to contribute to visual perception
+On the long time scale, the anti--persistent behaviour is specifically created by microsaccades.
+Since the persistent behaviour on the short time scale helps to prevent perceptual fading and the anti-persistent behaviour on the long time scale is error-correcting and prevents loss of fixation, they concluded that microsaccade are optimal motor acts to contribute to visual perception

 A more recent model of FEMs has also incorporated self-avoidance as the key mechanism driving drifts observed in fixation tasks \cite{engbert2011integrated}.
-The SAW model encodes history by treating space as a lattice and recording the number of visits to each site: the SAW proceeds by choosing the least-visited neighbor at each step.
-The model also includes a confining potential to keep the random walk near the origin, which is needed for the long-time subdiffusive nature of fixation tasks, as well as a mechanism for triggering microsaccades when occupying highly-visited sites.
+The Self-Avoiding walk model encodes history by treating space as a lattice and recording the number of visits to each site: the SAW proceeds by choosing the least-visited neighbour at each step.
+A SAW simulation is provided in Figure~\ref{Fig:SAW}.
+The model proposed in \cite{engbert2011integrated} also includes a confining potential to keep the random walk near the origin, which is needed for the long-time subdiffusive nature of fixation tasks, as well as a mechanism for triggering microsaccades when occupying highly-visited sites.